Education in Cuba: International students

-Foreign students must hold a Bachelor's or an equivalent degree, have a visa and take compulsory Spanish classes.
-Preparatory facilities offer courses in Spanish.
-During the 2000-01 school year Cuba allowed 905 U.S. students to visit and study.
+For international students in Cuba, Preparatory facilities offer courses in Spanish.
+During the 2000–01 school year Cuba allowed 905 U.S. students to visit and study.
 In 1999 a program was implemented to attract students to study medicine in Cuba from less privileged backgrounds in the United States, Britain and Latin American, Caribbean, and African nations.
 Cuba currently hosts 3432 medical students from 23 nations studying in Havana.

 Cuba has also provided state subsidized education to foreign nationals under specific programs, including U.S. students who are trained as doctors at the Latin American School of Medicine.
 The program provides for full scholarships, including accommodation, and its graduates are meant to return to the US to offer low-cost healthcare.